palakgupta2712/astro-portfolio/src/content/posts/TPC_C_Benchmark.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-In the fast-paced world of online transactions, speed and reliability are king.
-That's where the TPC-C benchmark comes in – a rigorous test designed to crown the champions of transaction processing performance.
+<span style="color:orange">In the fast-paced world of online transactions, speed and reliability are king.
+That's where the TPC-C benchmark comes in – a rigorous test designed to crown the champions of transaction processing performance. </span>

 TPC-C is an OLTP (online transaction processing) benchmark that combines read-only and update transactions to simulate common application workloads.